 Rome City Breaks

-As capital of the Roman Empire, the Papal States and Italy, Rome truly is the ” Eternal City”.
+As the capital of the Roman Empire, the Papal States and Italy, Rome truly is the ” Eternal City”.

 City breaks in Rome are set to get a new 2,000-year-old attraction.